 - For retired coal-fired power plants, exact coordinates don’t exist from 2010 to 2012.
 Instead, their ZIP codes are matched to the census tract with which they share the most land-area overlap.

-- To calculate the percentage of the workforce directly employed in the energy sector, we sum the employment in North American Industrial Classification (NAICS) codes listed in Table 1, then divide by total employment.
+- To calculate the percentage of the workforce directly employed in the energy sector, we sum the employment in North American Industry Classification System (NAICS) codes listed in Table 1, then divide by total employment.
 However, the IRA does not define which NAICS codes to use, nor whether to divide their sum by total employment or total labor force (which includes unemployed workers).
 The specific language in the IRA is, “extraction, processing, transport, or storage of coal, oil, or natural gas (as determined by the Secretary).”
 Two of these codes (213 and 486) include some non–fossil fuel activities, but overwhelmingly consist of jobs in the coal, oil, and natural gas sectors.

 - Counties don’t map perfectly to statistical areas in New England.
 In the maps above, we show county-level data for New England.